zephyrproject-rtos/zephyr/doc/introduction/index.rst

 **Native Linux, macOS, and Windows Development**
    A command-line CMake build environment runs on popular developer OS systems.
-A native POSIX port lets you build and run Zephyr as a native application on Linux and other OSes, aiding development and testing.
+A native port (:ref:`native_sim <native_sim>`) lets you build and run Zephyr as a native application on Linux, aiding development and testing.

 **Virtual File System Interface with ext2, FatFs, and LittleFS Support** ext2, LittleFS and FatFS support; FCB (Flash Circular Buffer) for memory constrained